gabriel/GRUnit/README.md

 - (BOOL)shouldRunOnMainThread {
   return YES;
 }

 @end
 ```

 ## Exception Breakpoint

-You should setup an exception breakpoint.
-If set, it will stop and breakpoint when an error occurs in a test.
+You can set an exception breakpoint.
+If set, it will stop and breakpoint when an error first occurs.

 https://developer.apple.com/library/ios/recipes/xcode_help-breakpoint_navigator/articles/adding_an_exception_breakpoint.html